darraghd493/DiscordCleverbot/README.md

 ## Notes
 * This bot does not use the API, and instead simulates the webpage with [cleverbot-free](https://npmjs.com/package/cleverbot-free), a package available on [npm](https://npmjs.com).
+* Please forgive my mess of tags, I'm just trying to advertise this as it's something I've worked on for quite a while!